mattmakai/fullstackpython.com/source/content/pages/03-core-python/01-generators.markdown

 # Generators
 Generators are a Python core language construct that allow a function's return value to to behave as an iterator.
-A generator can allow more efficient memory usage by allocating and allocating during the context of a large number of iterations.
+A generator can allow more efficient memory usage by allocating and deallocating memory during the context of a large number of iterations.
 Generators are defined in [PEP255](https://www.python.org/dev/peps/pep-0255/) and included in the language as of Python 2.2 in 2001.